1. These terms

 6.9 Better Network and Easyphone features are not available everywhere; these are address dependant.

 6.11 If you are on an Uncapped or Unlimited Plan, the total amount of data you can upload or download is unlimited.
 We may use traffic prioritisation policies for these Plans to protect our Network and improve the overall performance amongst our customers.
 Other factors may influence the particular speeds or latency you can achieve to servers nationally and internationally.
 Our control of these speeds is limited to our own Network.
 Connections to servers outside our Network are on a “best effort” basis.
-It may not be possible for you to achieve your desired or expected speeds or latency where you are connecting to equipment outside our control.
+It may not be possible for you to achieve your desired or expected speeds or latency where you are connecting to our Network through your own equipment (e.g. a modem that hasn’t been supplied by us).

 Copyright and law enforcement